Two Lovers (Mary Wells song)

 "Two Lovers" is a single released in 1962 by Mary Wells on the Motown record label.
 The song was the third consecutive hit to be both written and produced by Smokey Robinson of the Miracles and recorded by Mary Wells, the two previous charters being "The One Who Really Loves You" and "You Beat Me to the Punch."
 The song's cleverly devised lyrics at first appear to be about a girl singing to one lover who is "sweet and kind" and a second who treats her bad and makes her sad; eventually, the girl reveals that the two lovers are actually the same person.
-The song became Wells's most successful release to date, reaching #1 on the Billboard R&B chart and #7 on the Billboard pop chart.
+The song became Wells's most successful release to date, reaching number one on the Billboard R&B chart and number seven on the Billboard pop chart.
 Its success would be eclipsed two years later by the singer's most successful release, "My Guy."

 Cash Box said that "Two Lovers" is "in the soft beat cha cha groove of her recent smasheroo, 'You Beat Me to the Punch'" and said that Wells sings "against an attention-getting ork-choral backdrop, that she has a 'Two Lovers' problem in her split-personality guy."